vintage254/tuji-beads/README.md

    - Go to your [Google Account](https://myaccount.google.com/)
    - Enable 2-Step Verification if not already enabled
    - Go to Security > App passwords
-   - Generate a new app password for "Mail" and "Other" (name it "Tuji Beads")
+   - Generate a new app password for "Mail" and "Other" (name it "Beads Charm Collection")
 3. Add your Gmail credentials to `.env.local`:

 ```